Alaska Native corporation: Alaska Native village corporations

 The Afognak Native Corporation was organized in 1977 through the merger of two ANCSA village corporations: Port Lions Native Corporation and Natives of Afognak, Inc. It is governed by a nine-member board of directors.
 Afognak Native Corporation has many business interests.
 For 18 years it participated in and profited from timber development ventures on Afogank Island.
-It also operates a number of successful subsidiaries including Leasing, Bioenergy Operations and Oil Field Services.
+It operates a number of successful subsidiaries including leasing, bioenergy operations and oil field services.
 In the late 1990s, the Afognak Native Corporation launched a government contracting business.
 The Afognak Native Corporation is a wealthy corporation and was listed in the Top 100 Contractors of the Federal Government in 2010.
 Coming in at No. 79, The Afognak Native Corporation's contracts were $749,557,576.49.
 Afognak Native Corporation entities also received NASA Small Business Contractor of the Year Award in 2013.